Berenddeperend/blog/src/powerlifting.md

 The short answer is that I think my technique isn't good enough.
 As I don't have a coach or training buddy, improvements come slowly through trail and error.
 The squat in particular feels like a very inefficient movement to me with a lot of power leaks.
 Minor injuries and pains have led me to experiment quite a bit with high/low bar positions, stance widths, belts/beltless, but as of now I've not found my way yet.
 Low-back pain especially hinders progression as it prevents me from going heavy on both the deadlift and the low-bar squat.

 Either way, in the summer of 2022 I joined my first powerlifting competition for beginners in Nijmegen.
 As expected I finished last out of the 15 athletes in my weight class.
 For reference: 12 out of 15 guys there were in the 1000-pound club.
-Here's video evidence of my not-so impressive lifts:
+Here's video evidence of my lifts:

 ### Squat